EU regulator 'convinced' AstraZeneca benefit outweighs risk - WTMJ

 “There are people who have concerns,” Prayuth Chan-ocha said after getting the shot.
 “But we must believe doctors, believe in our medical professionals.”

-Many other countries in Asia have likewise shrugged off concerns, though Indonesia halted use of the shot this week, saying it would wait for a World Health Organization report on the issue.
+Many other countries in Asia have likewise shrugged off concerns, but Indonesia, a nation of over a quarter-billion people, halted use of the shot this week, saying it would wait for a World Health Organization report on the issue.

 In addition to the EMA, AstraZeneca and the WHO have said there is no evidence the vaccine carries an increased risk of blood clots.
 There have been 37 reports of blood clots among the more than 17 million people who have received the vaccine across the EU and Britain, the company said.